-Although New York drug possession laws divide controlled-substance and marijuana-related offenses into two separate groups, the elements of the offenses are the same.
-In order to obtain a conviction for possession of a controlled substance or marijuana, prosecutors must prove beyond a reasonable doubt that the substance was a controlled substance; the defendant possessed the substance; his or her possession was knowing; and the possession was unlawful.
+Although New York drug possession laws divide controlled-substance and marijuana-related offenses into two separate groups, the elements of the offenses are essentially the same.
+In order to obtain a conviction for possession of a controlled substance or marijuana, prosecutors must prove, beyond a reasonable doubt, that:

-The defendant's possession of the illegal drug may be physical or "constructive."
-In the latter case, the prosecution must establish that the defendant had control over the person or place where the drugs were found; however, the defendant need not be physically present in order for his or her constructive possession to be proved.
+The defendant's possession of the illegal drug may be physical or it can also be "constructive," that is, the defendant had control over the person or place where the drugs were found.
+Constructive possession can be proved even if the defendant is not physically present at the time the drugs are found.

 Unlawful possession of marijuana is a violation and is subject to imprisonment of no more than 15 days or a fine in an amount less than $250.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Additional Resources For New York Drug Possession Laws